ktraister/endless_waltz/docs/database/README.md

 Currently, Mongo is served within K8s using a persistent volume claim to persist data.
 The service files used can be found in `../../infra/k8s/mongodb/`

+In the future, I'd like to move to an operator that lives in the K3s cluster and allows for easy service configuration and operation.
+This will be undertaken in https://github.com/ktraister/endless_waltz/issues/351

 ## Troubleshooting
 This script allows you to get a mongo shell even if the port for the service is not exposed outside the k8s host. `troubleshoot_mongo.sh`